Flixjod/SaveRestricted_Bot/README.md

 # 🚀Usage

 #### **For Public Chats**
-Just send the post/message link — no login required.
+Just send the post/message link — no invite link required.

 #### **For Private Chats**
-1. First, log in with /login .
+1. First, send the **invite link** of the private chat or channel.
-2. Then send the private post/message link you want to save.
+2. Then send the post or message link you want to save.
+> If the session is already a member, invite link is not required.

 ```